edofic/fork-updater/README.md

 This will create folder `repos` in current directory and clone all your forks inside.
 It will also add remotes for the upstream and fetch from parents.
 Then it will use `git log` to display commits that are on the upstream but not on the fork for each component.

+## Prebuilt binaries

+Prebuild binaries for 64 bit linux are available on the [releases page](https://github.com/edofic/fork-updater/releases).

 ## Building

 Standard cabal build